ZiyuanWang24/Robots_Movement_Classification/README.md

 # Robots Movement Classification
 This tool can be used to determine the position and orientation direction based on the information provided by sensors.

+## Mission
+Mission of our software was to predict the movement of the user's robot, so users can get the location of their robots, or even design a route for robots.

 ## Project objective
 The project is to use the ultrasound sensor data or distance reading data of the wall-followed robot to train a model.
 The model can be used to determine the position and orientation direction based on the data analyzed.
 We will try different machine learning algorithm and find out a model that has better prediction.